 # Lotus: send and receive FIL

-In order to receive and send FIL with Lotus you will need to have installed and be running a Lotus Node.
+To receive and send FIL with Lotus, you will need to have a Lotus node installed and running.

 # Creating a wallet

 lotus wallet new bls